Moderata Fonte: Giustizia delle donne (The Worth of Women: Wherein is Clearly Revealed Their Nobility and Their Superiority to Men)

 Giustizia delle donne was published after Fonte's death along with Il merito delle donne.
 Both literary works are influenced by Boccaccio's Decameron: they are frame stories where the characters develop their dialogues and exempla.

 A group of women are talking in a venetian garden when Pasquale arrives and breaks the relaxed atmosphere by referring the last argument she has had with her husband.
 It leads to an inspiring conversation about "masculine behaviour" in which they complain about the unfair situations they have to face every day; they imagine twelve punishments (one per month) in order to raise awareness among men.
 That way, they'd have to suffer from public humiliation, they'd have to be self-sacrificing parents and be isolated from their friends and family.
 The most remarkable punishment is the one dedicated to silence: only women have a voice, a voice which finally lets them speak and organize society.

-The most significant literary devices in this work are irony, paradoxes and references to the reader (as it happened in ancient novels).
-She was influenced by Plato dialogues’ rhythm and through all these procedures achieves to build up a precise portrait of the social concerns in the 16th Century.
+Fonte frequently used irony, paradox, and address to the reader.
+She was influenced by the rhythm of Plato's dialogues.

-The book is divided in 14 chapters: the first one works as an introduction or frame, the next twelve cover punishments and attacks to the masculine figure and in the last one they return to real life after their imaginary trip, but, as it happens in all trips, they come back wiser and filled with hope.
+The book is divided in 14 chapters: the first one works as an introduction or frame, the next twelve cover punishments and attacks to the masculine figure and in the last one they return to real life after their imaginary trip wiser and filled with hope.

-Themes and Outcomes
+Themes and outcomes

-Impact and Contemporaries
+Impact and contemporaries

-Writing takes up arms in the disputes of the worth of women, however, the freedom of speech of the women characters of the renaissance often occur in the absence of men.
-Literary dialogue often silenced or excluded women, however, Moderata Fonte breaks this tradition in creating the Worth of Women by the complete absence of men.
-In this dialogue the worth of women is not questioned, but rather the worth of men is put on trial in their garden debate.
-The second part of Fonte's work demonstrates what it means to become a renaissance woman through intellectual understanding and feminized friendship.
-The importance on female communities is and exhortation for women to realize their dignity and become politically autonomous individuals.
+Women's speech in Renaissance literature often required the absence of men.
+Literary dialogues often silenced or excluded women, but in The Worth of Women men are excluded.
+In the dialogues the worth of women is not questioned, but rather the worth of men is put on trial in their garden debate.
+The second part of Fonte's explicated her beliefs about the necessity of intellectual understanding and feminized friendship.
+The importance on female communities is an exhortation for women to realize their dignity and become politically autonomous individuals.
 This is reflective of Laura Cereta's idea of the 'Republic of Women'.
-The women never come to a conclusion, there is no point that is made, but rather the space to speak freely is temporary and borrowed.
+The women in the dialog never come to a conclusion, and the space to speak freely is temporary and borrowed.
 The women in the end have to leave the garden to return home.
-The garden setting displays the potential feminised society as all of Fonte's characters express the moral capacity of women and their deserving of material means to be autonomous, though from different arguments.
+The garden setting displays the potential feminized society as all of Fonte's characters express the moral capacity of women and their deserving of material means to be autonomous, though from different arguments.